signalfx/maestro-ng/docs/environment.rst

 ================================================================================

 The environment is described using YAML.
-The description of the environment follows a specific, versionned *schema*.
+The description of the environment follows a specific, versioned *schema*.
 The default schema version, if not specified, is version 1.
 The most recent version of the schema, described by this documentation, is version 2.
 To declare what schema version to use for your YAML environment description file, use the following header: